Headquarters: 1000 Nicollet Mall

 For fiscal 2013, revenues decreased 1.0 percent to $72.5 billion.
 Net earnings were $1.97 billion.
 The company sold its credit card portfolio to TD Bank in March, 2013.

-Target announced that it plans to close eight U.S. stores on May 3, 2014.
-The stores are located in: West Dundee, IL; Las Vegas, NV; North Las Vegas, NV; Duluth, GA; Memphis, TN; Orange Park, FL; Middletown, OH; and Trotwood, OH.
+Target closed eight U.S. stores on May 3, 2014.
+The stores were located in: West Dundee, IL; Las Vegas, NV; North Las Vegas, NV; Duluth, GA; Memphis, TN; Orange Park, FL; Middletown, OH; and Trotwood, OH.
 The company also plans to cut 375 jobs.

 The company announced in January that part-time workers will no longer be offered health insurance coverage.